maj-biostat/misc-notes/neovim.md

 ## Change

-Using the `inner` modifier is also very useful.
+Using the "inner" modifier `i` is also very useful.
-For example `ciw` changes the whole word under your cursor regardless of where your cursor is in the word.
+For example, `ciw` changes the whole word under your cursor regardless of where your cursor is in the word.
 You can also do things like `cit` which means change inner tag.
+The inner operator works better with `.` the repeat.

 `cw` change the current the word - note the operator is required, we cannot just do `c`
 `ce` change to the end of the word - note the operator is required, we cannot just do `c`  (no diff from cw??)
 `c$` change to end of line

+Another way to change a portion of text is to use the find and search operators.
+For example, if we had the text `about that,` and the cursor were over the `o` you could type `cf,` and then enter the text `ove this` to give you `above this`.

+`cfx` change up to and including the next `x` where `x` could be any character.
+`ctx` change up to and excluding the next `x` where `x` could be any character.
+`c/whatever` change up to the result from forward search for the next instance of `whatever` `c/whatever` change up to the result from backward search for the next instance of `whatever`

 ## Deleting